Periods of continued fractions and volumes of modular knots complements: Introduction

-where $v_3$ is the volume of a regular ideal tetrahedron and we use the Lambert $W$ function. \end{corollary}
+where $v_3$ is the volume of a regular ideal tetrahedron. \end{corollary}

 Nevertheless, it is easy to construct sequences of closed geodesics with length approaching to infinity but whose associated canonical lift complements are homeomorphic .
 For example, the iterations under an infinite-order diffeomorphism of the surface, of a given filling closed geodesic.
 In (\cite{Rod20}, Theorem 1.1) we constructed more interesting sequences of closed geodesics whose associated canonical lift complements are not homeomorphic with each other and the sequence of the corresponding volumes is bounded.
 Also in (\cite{Rod20}, Theorem 1.5) we gave a topological lower bound of the volume of $M_{\widehat\gamma}$ in terms of the number homotopy classes of arcs of $\gamma$ in each pair of pants of a given a pants decomposition of $\Sigma.$ This gave us a method to construct sequences of closed geodesics on any hyperbolic surface where the corresponding volumes are bounded from below in terms of the length of the geodesics (\cite{Rod20}, Theorem 1.3).
-Here we improve the estimation of (\cite{Rod20}, Theorem 1.3) and obtained a lower bound (see Theorem \ref{pi-b-2}) which is similar to the upper bound found in Corollary \ref{nub}.
-Although the sequences of closed geodesics in Theorem \ref{pi-b-2} and Corollary \ref{nub} are different, the following result shows that this length bound is sharp for a sequence of filling finite sets of closed geodesics in infinitely many punctured hyperbolic surfaces\string:
+The expresion of this lower bound is similar to the upper bound found in Corollary \ref{nub}, although the sequences of closed geodesics are different.
+The following result shows that this length bound is sharp for a sequence of filling finite sets of closed geodesics in any punctured hyperbolic surface\string: